AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Why should I choose Transit architecture?
 -------------------------------------------

 Transit architecture is about building connectivity between cloud and on-prem in the most agile manner possible.
-In transit architecture, only a single connection (not including the backup) is needed between on-prem and a transit VPC.
-Everything else (the spoke VPCs to on-prem traffic) is routed through the transit VPC.
+In Transit architecture, there is one connection (not including the backup) between on-prem and a Transit VPC.
+Everything else (the Spoke VPCs to on-prem traffic) is routed through the Transit VPC.

-The alternative to transit architecture (often referred to as "flat" architecture) is to build one connection -- either IPSEC over Internet or Direct Connect -- each time a new VPC or VNet is spun up in the cloud.
-This requires changes to the on-prem edge, which results in a change control process that can take several days or weeks to complete.
+The alternative to Transit architecture (often referred to as "flat" architecture) is to build one connection, either IPSEC over Internet or Direct Connect, each time when you spin up a new VPC or VNet in the cloud.
+This requires changes at the on-prem edge, which requires a change control process that takes from days to weeks.

 How does the Aviatrix Global Transit Solution differ from Cisco's CSR-based solution?
 ----------------------------------------------------------------------------------------

- - **Network Segmentation** - With the CSR-based solution, all spoke VPCs have connectivity to each other through the transit GW, even though these spoke VPCs belong to different AWS accounts or business teams.
-With the Aviatrix solution, the spoke VPCs have no connectivity to each other, by default.
+ - **Network Segmentation** - With the CSR-based solution, all Spoke VPCs have connectivity to each other through the Transit GW, even though these Spoke VPCs belong to different AWS accounts or business teams.
+In contrast, the spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.

  - **Connectivity Efficiency** - With the Aviatrix transit network solution, traffic between any two spoke VPCs are routed directly, as opposed to going through the transit GW as required by the CSR-based solution.
 Decoupling the different traffic streams reduces performance bottleneck and removes single failure points.

- - **Centralized Control** - With the Aviatrix solution, the Aviatrix Cloud Controller is the "single pane of glass" for all networking in the cloud.
+ - **Central Control** - With the Aviatrix solution, the Aviatrix Controller is the single pane of glass for all networking in the cloud.

- - **Simplicity** - With Aviatrix, BGP is only deployed between transit GW and VGW.
-No spoke VPCs run the BGP protocol.
-This simplicity leads to stability.
-Workflow-based, step-by-step instructions allows for a transit VPC solution to be built out in minutes.
+ - **Simplicity** - In Aviatrix's solution, BGP is only deployed between Transit GW and VGW.
+No Spoke VPCs run the BGP protocol.
+Simplicity leads to stability.
+Workflow-based, step-by-step instructions help you build out a Transit VPC solution in minutes.

- - **Monitoring** - Aviatrix integrates with Splunk, Sumo, remote syslog, ELK and DataDog to forward events from gateways to all popular central logging services.
+ - **Monitoring** - The Aviatrix solution integrates with Splunk, Sumo, remote syslog, ELK and DataDog to forward events from gateways to your favorite central logging service.

- - **Scalability** - AWS has some restrictions in its infrastructure.
-For instance, the route entry limit of 100 restricts how many on-prem CIDRs and VPC CIDRs can be carried on a transit GW.
-Aviatrix's solution overcomes that limitation.
+ - **Scalability** - AWS has various limits in its infrastructure, such as a route entry limit of 100.
+This limits how many on-prem CIDRs and VPC CIDRs can be carried on a Transit GW.
+The Aviatrix solution overcomes that limitation.

-Read more about the differences in this blog post:  `How Does Aviatrix Global Transit Solution Differ from the CSR Solution? <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_
+For a fun read, here is a `blog on the differences <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_

 How does Aviatrix Transit Network work?
 ----------------------------------------